yossisp/spektor.dev/content/blog/how-to-add-sql-constraint-without-applying-it-to-existing-rows/index.md

 ---
 title: "How To Add SQL Constraint Without Applying It To The Existing Rows in PostgreSQL"
 date: 2022-09-10T19:19:03.284Z
-description: "How to Add New SQL Constraint Without Applying It to the Existing Rows in PostgreSQL or how to apply SQL constraint only to future insertions or updates on rows"
+description: "How to Add New SQL Constraint Without Applying It to the Existing Rows in PostgreSQL.
+How to apply SQL constraint only to future insertions or updates on rows.
+How to defer SQL constraint evaluation."
 tags: "sql, postgresql, constraint, tip"
 ---